11 - 12 July 2019 | Norwich

 The School of Economics at the University of East Anglia will be holding a workshop on behavioral game theory on July 11 - 12 in Norwich.
 The purpose of this workshop is to present current experimental research related to the topic of game theory.
-We are particularly interested in work examining the role of communication in the play of games, but all papers that lie at the intersection of game theory and experimental economics will be considered.
+We are particularly interested in work examining information disclosure and Bayesian persuasion, but all papers that lie at the intersection of game theory and experimental economics will be considered.
 The format of the conference will be a small number of relatively long talks, along with plenty of opportunities to discuss research with the goal of generating new projects.
-The plenary speakers for the workshop will be Jordi Brandts, Daniele Nosenzo, and Bob Sugden.
+The plenary speakers for the workshop will be Maria Montero and Alessandro Lizzeri.

 If you are interested in presenting a paper at this workshop, please email an abstract or paper to Tom Cushan (T.Cushan@uea.ac.uk).
 The selection process will be selective and a small number of papers will be accepted.
 We are especially interested in work by junior researchers.
-We will cover meal expenses for those who have a submitted paper accepted for presentation, but will only be able to provide partial coverage for travel expenses (up to £500) and accommodation (2 nights).
+We will cover meal expenses for those who have a submitted paper accepted for presentation, as well as travel expenses (up to £600) and accommodation (2 nights).
 In the past we have been able to cover all travel expenses above this figure, but cannot guarantee this until other expenses have cleared.